noahhi/noahhi.github.io/about.md

 permalink: /about/
 ---

 Hey there!
 My name is Noah Hunt-Isaak and this is my personal website.
-I'm a junior Math and Computer Science major at Dickinson college.
-Currently I'm studying abroad in England at the University of East Anglia.
+I'm a junior Math and Computer Science double major at Dickinson college.
+Currently I'm spending the semester abroad in England studying at the University of East Anglia.

 <p float="left">
   <img src="/images/other/me_outside.JPG" width="350"/>